wen-templari/shire-client/README.md

       }
     ]
     ```
-   The response will contains a unqiue group id.
+   The response will contains a unique group id.
    ```
    {
      "groupUsers": [